 Scheduled to have cataract surgery?

-You may wonder why you might need reading glasses following cataract surgery, even though your distance vision has improved.
-The answer lies in the artificial lens implanted by your doctor to replace the natural one during surgery.
+You may wonder why you'll probably need reading glasses following cataract surgery, even though your distance vision has improved.
+The answer lies in the artificial lens implanted by your doctor to replace the natural lens during surgery.

 Is there a perfect strength?

-The perfect power for reading glasses following cataract surgery varies depending on the individual and their activities.
-While a +2.00 pair of reading glasses is sufficient for most people, some may need a higher or lower power.
+The perfect power for reading glasses after cataract surgery depends on the individual and their activities.
+Many ophthalmologists say +1.25 diopters for computer use and +2.25 to 2.50 diopters for reading near is a good starting point for most people.
+Some, though, may need a higher or lower power.
 A simple calculation based on the "diopter unit" of measurement can determine the exact power needed for reading glasses.
+The power varies person-to-person, and you'll find a good "self test" later in this article.

 "Close-up" means different things to different tasks

-(As a side note, most eye care professionals tell us we place reading matter 14 inches from our eyes (requiring an additional +2.00 diopters, in average) and work with our computers screens about 28 inches from our eyes (requiring an extra +1.00 diopter, on average).
-That means reading glasses, with different magnifications of lenses are good to have.)
+(As a side note, most eye care professionals tell us we place reading matter about 14 inches from our eyes (requiring readers provide an additional +2.00 diopters, on average) and when we work with our computers screens about 28 inches from our eyes (requiring an extra +1.00 diopter, on average, with reading glasses).
+That means pairs of reading glasses, with different lens magnifications, are good to have.)

 How to determine the strength you'll need

-If you want to be more exact, you can measure the ideal diopter strength you'll need after cataract surgery by downloading the handy self-test at this link.
+If you want to be more exact, you can measure the ideal diopter strength you'll need after cataract surgery by downloading the handy self-eye-test at this link.

 So, the optimal power of reading glasses after cataract surgery depends on you and your activities.
 While a +2.00 pair of reading glasses will work for most people in most situations, some may need a higher or lower power.